Webhook alerts

 These generated alerts contain the following elements:

-For further information on utilizing variables in alerts, such as {{close}}, you can refer to the TradingView documentation.
+For more on alert variables such as {{close}}, refer to the TradingView documentation.

 Example of generated spot alerts